 All conferences are online.
 Conferences will have themes which may be suggested by – indeed solicited from – members.
 The size and scope of conferences vary: some specialized conferences may attract only a few papers; others may have a wider scope and may be subdivided into thematic sessions.

-Papers can be submitted at various stages of development including work-in-progress on the empirics and methodology.
+Authors are invited to submit original, unpublished papers that can be at various stages of development including work-in-progress on the empirics and methodology.
 An abstract should be included (see below, Guidelines for Manuscripts).

-As with location-bound conferences, authors are free to submit their papers for publication wherever and whenever they wish.
+As with location-bound conferences, authors are free to submit their papers for publication wherever andnwhenever they wish.

 To facilitate interaction between conference participants and authors each conference will have a designated Discussion Forum (DF).
 The DF is on line and text based.
 Members are strongly encouraged to comment on papers of interest to them.
 Whenever possible, conference leaders will also arrange for comments by designated discussants.
 Authors are expected to reply to comments on their papers.
 All authors are also strongly encouraged to take part in the Discussion Forum by commenting on other papers.